Shiavnski-Technologies-LLP/apache-nifi/README.md

-# Apache NiFi with Docker Compose
+# Apache NiFi Tutorial with Docker Compose

 This project provides a Docker Compose configuration to quickly spin up an instance of Apache NiFi using Docker.
 The setup is designed to run Apache NiFi on `localhost` using the default ports.